G7: Renewed calls for expanded membership

 There have been various proposals to expand the G7.
 The U.S.-based Atlantic Council has held the D-10 Strategy Forum since 2014 with representatives from what it calls "leading democracies" which support a "rules-based democratic order", consisting of all members of the G7 (including the European Union) plus Australia and South Korea.
 Several democratic countries – including India, Indonesia, Poland, and Spain – participate as observers.
-Centered around a similar mandate as the G7, the D-10 has been considered by some analysts to be an alternative to the group; This is also favored by various think tanks and former British leader Boris Johnson.
+Centered around a similar mandate as the G7, the D-10 has been considered by some analysts to be an alternative to the group; This is also favored by various think tanks and former British prime minister, Boris Johnson.

-In 2019 under Putin, Russia had signaled support for the inclusion of China, India, and Turkey if the G7 had reinstated Russian membership.
+In 2019 under Russian President Vladimir Putin, Russia had signaled support for the inclusion of China, India, and Turkey if the G7 had reinstated Russian membership.

-In 2020 under Trump, the U.S. had signaled support for the inclusion of Australia, Brazil, India, and South Korea, plus the reincorporation of Russia.
+In 2020 under US President Donald Trump, the U.S. had signaled support for the inclusion of Australia, Brazil, India, and South Korea, plus the reincorporation of Russia.
 The leaders of the other six G7 members unanimously rejected this proposal.

 Also in November 2020, Jared Cohen and Richard Fontaine, writing in Foreign Affairs, suggested that the G7 might be expanded to a "T-12" of "Techno Democracies".
 Earlier, in June of that same year, the Global Partnership on Artificial Intelligence (GPAI) was announced.
 Something of a spin-out of the G7, founded by members Canada and France, GPAI's initial membership was 15, including both the EU and India, as well as Australia, Mexico, New Zealand, Singapore, Slovenia, and the Republic of Korea.